ZupIT/ritchie-cli/CONTRIBUTING.md

   editing for other reasons.
 Make sure your text editor is not configured to automatically reformat the whole file when saving.

-- A Jenkins pipeline runs for each PR that is against one of our long-lived branches like `master` and the `vnext` branches, and deploys the result of your PR to a staging site.
-The URL will be available at the bottom of the PR in the **Conversation** view.
-Check the staging site for problems and fix them if necessary.
-Reviewers will check the staging site too.
+- Reviewers will check the staging site for problems.

 If you can think of other ways we could streamline the review process, let us know.